rubymonsters/webapps-for-beginners/source/09-sinatra/02-dsl.md

-In the context of Ruby code the term "domain specific language" is used to describe a piece of code or library that provides classes and methods that allow to "speak about them", or implement them, in the form of code.
+In the context of Ruby code the term "domain specific language" is used to describe a piece of code or library that provides classes and methods that allow us to "speak about them", or implement them, in the form of code.

-The problem domain that Sinatra lives in is building web applications, which speak HTTP:
+The problem domain that Sinatra lives in is building web applications which speak HTTP:

 It has methods like `get`, `post`, `put`, and `delete`, which you can use in